Domikohlh/citation_val_agentic_ai/README.md

 - Match citations and plagiarisms from the vectors and manuscripts ---- [✅]
 - *"cosine-similarity"* to quantify the matching scores ---- [✅]
 - Advanced alignment with the similarity score to ensure good quality of results ---- [✅]

-### If I had more time, this is what I'd do
-- A more user-friendly Google Drive upload to avoid Service Account complications in Google Cloud for non-tech users.
-- Use of Semantic Scholar API to search for brief summary of articles to enhance the accuracy of validator.
-- Implementation into MS system as most researchers prefer MS words.
-- Better UI/UX.
-- Improve the latency